A video series where MTC staff and artists answer questions sent in by students and teachers.

-Our new video series gives schools an exclusive Q&A opportunity with MTC staff and artists.
-Over the coming weeks, we'll be asking teachers and students to send us questions about theatre-making, production processes, career trajectories, or tips and tricks.
+The Morning Tea with MTC video series gives schools an exclusive Q&A opportunity with MTC staff and artists.
+During the COVID-19 shutdown, we asked teachers and students to send us questions about theatre-making, production processes, career trajectories, or tips and tricks.
+Explore the videos below to learn more from our special guests!

 Tahlee Fereday Bio